thestatsguy/thestatsguy/content/post/2020-05-07-a-fuller-review-of-my-master-of-science-in-statistics-programme-in-nus.md

 <img src= "https://raw.githubusercontent.com/thestatsguy/thestatsguy/master/public/images/2020-05-10_sampling.png" width="80%">
 </center>
 <center>
-Sample slide in Sampling from Finite Populations - Regression Estimation of popluation parameters
+Sample content in Sampling from Finite Populations - Regression Estimation of popluation parameters
 </center>

+Finally, ST5211 Sampling From Finite Populations is my very last module during the MSc.
+I was taught by Prof Zhou Wang, who is also painstakingly explains every detail to his students.

+* Simple random sampling
+* Stratified sampling
+* Ratio and regression estimation
+* Sampling with unequal probabilities
+* Systematic sampling
+* Single stage cluster sampling
+* Two-stage cluster sampling
+* Design-based versus model-based inference
+* Small domain estimation
+* Nonresponse and other nonsampling errors
+* Survey quality

+I had a lot of fun with this module as it was the only module I had left during my final semester, so it was more enjoyable than it was hard work.
+And the content in this module is genuinely interesting and applicable in real life problems.

 ### Some relevant Singaporean hacks

 #### SkillsFuture Credit

-This course is eligible for reimbursement from your [SkillsFuture Credit (SFC)](https://www.skillsfuture.sg/Credit) (if you are a Singaporean) - if you haven't yet use any SFC before, then you should have $500 worth of opening credits to boot.
-To apply for claim for SFC reimbursement, log in into your SkillsFuture account and go to this [page](https://www.myskillsfuture.sg/content/portal/en/training-exchange/course-directory/course-detail.html?courseReferenceNumber=NUS-200604346E-01-1006ST1CWK) and click on "Claim SkillsFuture Credit".
+This course is eligible for claim from your [SkillsFuture Credit (SFC)](https://www.skillsfuture.sg/Credit) - if you haven't yet use any SFC before, then you should have $500 worth of opening credits to boot.
+To claim for SFC, log in into your SkillsFuture account and go to this [page](https://www.myskillsfuture.sg/content/portal/en/training-exchange/course-directory/course-detail.html?courseReferenceNumber=NUS-200604346E-01-1006ST1CWK) and click on "Claim SkillsFuture Credit".
 Of course you can only claim for any one semester so feel free to claim it as early as possible.

-Before the semester for which you want to claim for SFC, __before (not after)__ your Student Bill is finalized, visit the SkillsFuture link above and proceed with the claim.
+You have to do this before the semester for which you want to claim for SFC, and __before (not after)__ your Student Bill is finalized.
 What happens is that once approved, SkillsFuture will credit your $500 SFC credit directly to NUS, which will then appear in your Student Bill.
 You then pay the balance for your tuition fees.

 #### Post-Secondary Education Account (PSEA)